 Tell us about the planning process for the proposal.

 C: We definitely discussed getting married.
 It started quite early on.
 We both wanted to be open and honest about how we felt and how we imagined our lives and futures.

-A: I am horrible at organizing things, and I knew that if I organized a date or holiday, she would know right away.
+A: I am horrible at organizing things, and I knew that if I arranged a date or holiday, she would know right away.
 Likewise, if things didn’t go according to plan, I knew I would become way too anxious.
-So I planned to have no plan, and make Cassie think she was making the decisions.
+So I planned to have no plan and make Cassie think she was making the decisions.

 Tell us about the engagement ring!

 A: We had talked about engagement for a while.
 Eventually, I started looking at rings for Cassie on my own.
 It was so hard, though, because Cassie kept changing her mind on the cuts she likes, and her Pinterest was full of different yet similar rings.
 Her friends didn’t even know!

 She knew pretty quickly what I was up to anyway, so we decided to look for rings together.

 We both wanted ethical rings, and we have loved Windfall Jewellery for a long time, so that part was easy.
 We decided to design our own rings and went through that process together, but we both knew that I would be the one to propose.
 As a little girl, I had never imagined my wedding or being proposed to, but Cassie did.

 I held on to both our rings for six months before I proposed.

 A: We were spending the night in a nice hotel in the city for her birthday, so I told her we could spend the next day in the city and maybe have a picnic somewhere nice.
 I knew she wanted to watch the sunrise, so I thought about taking her to a lighthouse, but I also left it open because I knew she might change her mind on the day.
 Just wanting Cassie to have the best weekend, and I knew I’d find the right moment to propose.